Skip to content

 The reviews at Arizona Wanderings are my honest opinion.
 Arizona Wanderings is not sponsored by or associated with any of the stated companies and is accepting no compensation, monetary or otherwise, in exchange for this review.
 The Linekurv stripping basket was provided for the purpose of this review.
 My independent status may change in the future but, as of the date of publication, no relationship other than described above has been pursued or established.

-11 Responses to “Rambling Review – Linekurv Stripping Basket”
+11 thoughts on “Rambling Review – Linekurv Stripping Basket”

 Thanks for the review.
 I was looking for a replacement for my Mangrove stripping basket and came across these.
 You review adds to a list of favorable reviews.
 Also a good choice for Pyramid.